jbanega/python_freecodecamp_challenge/sea-level-predictor/README.md

+# FreeCodeCamp Challenge 05: Sea Level Predictor.
+Final project of the course Data Analysis with Python.
+Deployed at: https://repl.it/@jbanega/sea-level-predictor?v=1

 ### Assignment

 You will anaylize a dataset of the global average sea level change since 1880.
 You will use the data to predict the sea level change through year 2050.